the4thamigo-uk/prmchk/README.md

 This library provides functions to check whether a struct type contains any fields that suppress promotion of a field of an embedded type.

+The idea is to put these checks in your unit tests for structs for which you want to enforce this constraint.
+The alternative is to create a linter, but it was thought that if you are designing a struct using this rule, then it is likely to be a bug if the rule is broken, so this check ought to operate at level of testing, rather than linting.

 See the unit tests for usage.